yingmo55/idea-generator/README.md

 It is currently a work in progress.
 I might open pull request for adding more ideas from people in the future.

+## Langauge and Framework used
++ HTML and JavaScript, with very minimal custom CSS.
++ Bootstrap

 ## Roadmap
 + functional "do not show again" button